 - Receive government benefits

 You might need a citizenship certificate if, for example, you were born outside of the country.
 Your birth certificate reflects your birthplace, but you want a certificate that proves you are a U.S. citizen.
-In this example, you could ask the government for a citizenship certificate by filing Form N-600 according to the filing instructions.
+In this example, you could ask the government for a citizenship certificate by filing Form N-600.